-MUS 121-122 MUSIC APPRECIATION I-II (3 cr.)
-(3 cr.)
+MUS 122 MUSIC APPRECIATION II

 Increases the variety and depth of the student's interest, knowledge, and involvement in music and related cultural activities.
 Acquaints the student with traditional and twentieth century music literature, emphasizing the relationship music has as an art form with man and society.
 Increases the student's awareness of the composer and performers of all eras through listening and concert experiences.
-Lecture 3 hours per week.
+Lecture: 3 hours per week.